All GLP-1 medications from licensed 503A pharmacies Browse Products

 Key Takeaway

 Knowing how to measure body composition on GLP-1 medication is more important than simply tracking your weight.
-This measure body composition GLP-1 resource covers the essential information you need to make informed decisions.
+This measure body composition GLP-1 resource covers the important information you need to make informed decisions.
 When you lose weight with compounded semaglutide or tirzepatide, you want to lose fat and preserve muscle.
-The scale cannot tell you the difference.
+The scale can't tell you the difference.
 In this guide, we break down the most accessible methods for tracking body composition, explain why it matters during GLP-1 treatment, and help you choose the right approach for your situation.

 Key Takeaways: - Discover why body composition matters more than scale weight - At-Home Body Composition Methods - Professional Body Composition Testing - Learn how to use body composition data with your provider